sumansai14/pyconvnet/README.md

 ### pyconvnet ###

 A Neural network library primarily to learn differentiable programming (Would not be restricted to just neural networks though) in python inspired from karapathys convnetjs, some nice features from tensorflow and torch/pytorch's autograd structure.
-(Tried to get the best of all worlds)
+(Tried to get the best of all worlds).
+Please check `main.py` to see how to implement a basic neural network.

 This project currently is only implemented in CPU, although I would very much like to implement GPU versions in the future (Just to learn how GPUs work.)